sarcophagus-org/quickstart-archaeologist/README.md

    > `nano .env`

+   **(on Encryption Mnemonic:)**

-   - If you do not already have one, you can generate a BIP39 seed: `docker compose run seed-gen`
+   - If you do not already have one, you can generate a BIP39 seed: `COMPOSE_PROFILES=seed-gen docker compose run seed-gen`

-   - Copy this value to your env file as `ENCRYPTION_MNEMONIC`
+   - Copy this value to your env file.

+   - You will need a unique mnemonic for each network you intend to run on.

 6. Create blank peer ID file.